The Best Identity Theft Protection Services

 Termed “ID Rehab for Previously-Existing Conditions,” the service carries fees in addition to the membership cost (it’s $80 per financial record error, $180 per civil court record error, and $280 per criminal court record error), but depending on the reach of your damage, it’s possible it could wind up being a bargain.
 If you discover the theft during your enrollment, restoration is covered under your standard membership agreement (the same as with our other three finalists).

-ID Watchdog’s Platinum plan is also cheaper than any of the other premium services we reviewed ($18/month or $194/year if you call customer service directly), and it has some of the most cost-effective family options: $27/month (or $291/year) for two adults, and $32/month (or $349/year) for two adults and up to five kids.
+ID Watchdog’s Platinum plan is also cheaper than any of the other premium services we reviewed ($20/month), and it has some of the most cost-effective family options: $23 per month for two adults and up to five kids.
+(If you have more than five kids, ID Watchdog will work with you to determine a rate.)

 Best If You Aren't Yet a Victim